What is Supplemental Instruction?

 Who can attend SI Study Sessions?

-All students who want to increase their understanding of course material and improve
+- All students who want to increase their understanding of course material and improve their grades

 When do sessions start?

 - SI study sessions typically start no later than the second week of classes.